-- Has conjunctivitis (pink eye)

-- Has a rash

-- Has digestive upset

-- Is in the late incubation stages of a contagious disease
+- Has a rash - Is in the late incubation stages of a contagious disease

 It is mandatory for parents to notify CYS if their child contracts a communicable disease.
 This is for the protection of all children and staff that are in the program.
 Notices are posted to inform parents when their child may have been exposed to a communicable disease.